A recipe for Dark Chocolate Pancakes! These dark chocolate pancakes are filled with dark chocolate chips and topped with a white chocolate ganache.

 Notable Ingredients

-For the little spiders, I used silicone molds.
-I have been able to find them during Halloween/Fall in the baking section of craft stores or on Amazon: Spiders Chocolate Candy Mold.
+To make the little spiders, I used silicone molds.
+I have been able to find them during Halloween/Fall in the baking section of craft stores.

 If unavailable, you can also pipe small spiders with melted dark chocolate on a parchment-lined baking sheet and allow to set before transferring to the pancakes.